buddha-bar/bb-dashboard/Readme.md

   Need to address coherency of data:
     How to deal with expired items or changes in data? (mostly ebay) How to deal with notifications?

+  Should api modules be written by us?
+Probably.
+  What is with all the requiring?
+Strucutural hint at not doing things properly?
+Exporting?

+#Shopify
+  ##Looking at the api
+    Seems to have good documentation.
+Supports webhooks.
+Will this change the future of this app?
+    Shopify supports Point of Sale, could that be interworked to update all online services as well?
+    Does this app reside on shopify and connect to outside apps or does this app reside in and off itself and connects to shopify api?
+    There are apps that already approach our product with good reviews.
+What could we do that's different/ support features/other selling services.
+    Is there a target market outside of shopify that we can hit? https://apps.shopify.com/inkfrog-open these guys sync shopify with ebay.
+But they also offer design tools
+  ##Supports
+    Webhooks
+    Ouath
+    Point of sale